jenniferlu717/SkewIT/README.md

 # SkewIT
 SkewIT (Skew Index Test) is a tool for analyzing GC Skew in bacterial genomes.
+GC Skew is a phenomenon observed in many bacterial genomes wherein the two strands of the chromosome contain different proportions of guanine/cytosine nucleotides.
+SkewIT quantifies GC Skew using a single metric that can then be compared/analyzed across thousands of bacterial genomes.

+**IMPORTANT:** GC Skew/SkewIT is intended for use with only complete, fully contiguous, bacterial sequences with no gaps.
+Sequences should be fully assembled from end-to-end for the calculated SkewI to be informative.
+Contigs/Scaffolds are not expected to display GC Skew.

+## Code availability
-Currently, this test suite contains two main python scripts (developed in python 2.7.5):
+Currently, this repository contains two main python scripts (developed in python 2.7.5):
 1. `skewi.py`: calculates SkewI for each genome provided
 2. `gcskew.py`: calculates gc skew values across the whole genome for one single genome